kanchen/log_analyzer/README.md

 ![Alt text](/data/ascending-file.jpg?raw=true "Result Screenshot")

 ##Install and Build
 Clone this github project.
 This tool is developed using Ruby 2.0.
-It requires the Ruby gem of *psych* to parse an YMAL configuration file.
-Please refer to [https://rubygems.org/gems/psych/versions/2.0.17] for inastallation.
+It requires the Ruby gem of **psych** to parse an YMAL configuration file(see Configuration).
+Please refer to [https://rubygems.org/gems/psych/versions/2.0.17] for the gem inastallation.
-Make sure it is executable, or invoke it with Ruby.
+Make sure **analyzer.rb** is executable, or invoke it with Ruby.

 ##Testing
 Unit testing can be performed by the following command in the directory the project is cloned to: